Keyboard shortcuts

 engram context create --title "JWT Expiration Solution" --source "https://stackoverflow.com/..."

-engram relationship create --source-id [TASK-ID] --target-id [CONTEXT-ID] --type references
+engram relationship create --source-id [TASK-ID] --target-id [CONTEXT-ID] --relationship-type references

 Step 4: Log Decisions